wilsonephillips/archinstall/README.md

 To use these files later, simply run them from a git url as shown in the command below.
 You don't even have to clone them.
 That's awesome!
 The following should be one line.
 Just one long command.
 Edit it to your git url.
 You don't want to use mine.
 Make one.
 You can do this!

-archinstall --config https://github.com/wilsonephillips/archinstall/user_configuration.jason --disk_layouts https://github.com/wilsonephillips/archinstall/user_disk_layout.jason
+"archinstall --config https://github.com/wilsonephillips/archinstall/user_configuration.jason --disk_layouts https://github.com/wilsonephillips/archinstall/user_disk_layout.jason"